fanchenyou/RL-study/README.md

   ![Network](/pics/iqn.png)

     * 8.1 C51
+        a) Define distributional Bellman equation which approximates value distributions.
+        b) Value distribution Z_pi is a mapping from state-action pairs to distributions over returns.
+        c) The distributional Bellman operator preserves multimodality in value distributions, which leads to more stable learning.
     * 8.2 QR-DQN
         a) Distributional Reinforcement Learning with Quantile Regression
         b) Add NN and CNN examples